timah1402/tecktaltutor/src/core/README.md

 ## 📋 Overview

-The Core module is the foundation of the OpenTutor system, providing:
+The Core module is the foundation of the DeepTutor system, providing:
 - Unified configuration management (environment variables + YAML)
 - Comprehensive logging system
 - System initialization and setup